 Tramadol is a prescription opioid painkiller used to treat moderate to severe pain.
 It’s sold under brand names like Ultram, Conzip, and Ultracet (which combines tramadol with ibuprofen).
 The drug works differently than many other opioids because it not only activates mu-opioid receptors in the brain but also affects serotonin and norepinephrine levels, similar to certain antidepressants.

 Even when people take tramadol exactly as their doctor prescribes, the medication can cause a range of side effects.
 Some people experience feelings of euphoria, mood elevation, relaxation, and drowsiness.
-While these effects might seem pleasant at first, they’re warning signs of the drug’s impact on brain chemistry and can lead some people toward misuse or addiction.
+While these effects may seem pleasant at first, they’re warning signs of the drug’s impact on brain chemistry and can lead some people toward misuse or addiction.

 Common Side Effects Of Tramadol Include: